-Real Madrid face Chelsea in the semi-finals of the Champions League this evening, with both sides seeking a positive result in the Spanish capital ahead of next week’s return meeting.
+Chelsea face Real Madrid in the quarter-finals of the Champions League this evening, with both sides seeking a positive result ahead of next week’s return meeting.

-Both teams have a storied history in this competition with Real Madrid the record 13-time winners, whilst no English side has ever reached the last four on more occasions than Chelsea, who became the first London winners of the Champions League in 2012.
+Both teams have a storied history in this competition with Real Madrid the record 13-time winners, whilst no English side has ever reached the last four on more occasions than Chelsea, who won a second Champions League crown in 2021.

 As we prepare for what promises to be a fascinating clash between the two sides, we’ve decided to look back at some of the best players to have represented both clubs.

-Here are five of the best players to play for Chelsea and Real Madrid.
+Here are five of the best players to have played for Chelsea and Real Madrid.

 So good that the holding midfield position became colloquially named as the ‘Makélélé role’, the former France international was the under-appreciated anchor of Real Madrid’s Galactico side, before earning a wealth of success and plaudits in the Premier League.

 Makélélé signed for Real Madrid from Celta Vigo in 2000 and enjoyed huge success during a three-year spell with Los Blancos, winning two league titles and forming part of the side that won the Champions League during the 2001/02 campaign.